tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 * **WEU DPC Tour 3** - 3rd 🥉
 * **PGL Arlington Major** - 1st 🥇

-VP have been going sicko mode on the region, so it's really hard to gauge how good EEU truly is.
-Top 8 at the AniMajor is nothing to scoff at and Spirit also went to grand finals against PSG.LGD at the non-DPC OGA Dota PIT Invitational in September.
-Thas p gud.

-**What would success look like?** Naruto running their way to the Aegis.
+If you take a peek at the flags next to each of these player names, you may be able to deduce that last year's TI champions haven't had the smoothest year geopolitically speaking.
+Team Spirit as an organization is also Russian, but moved to Serbia after the war began.
+Given the circumstances, Valve put the entire EEU DPC Tour 2 on hold and replaced it with a compressed playoff bracket that would award DPC points, determine relegation slots, and figure out who goes to the Stockholm Major.

+**What would success look like?** Two-timing à la OG would be pretty sweet.
+The problem: they're still pretty good.
+Lest we forget, OG coming into TI9 were... well let's just say there's a reason why detractors branded both their wins as 'flukes.'
+Spirit, on the other hand, won the last major and [True Sight was just released](https://www.youtube.com/watch?v=NFEwN1N3vvA) so everyone just got a refresher on how sick they were/are.
+Safe to say there will be a lot more eyeballs on Spirit's drafts and gameplay this TI.

+A lot more eyeballs in the crowd, too.
+Because there's actually going to be one.

-**What to spam in Twitch chat when Spirit are winning?** `COLLAPSE GIGACHAD`
+**What to spam in Twitch chat when Spirit are winning?** Damn, has the Twitch meta not changed in 12 months?
+Well if it ain't broke, don't fix it. `COLLAPSE GIGACHAD`

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="../img/ti11teams/beastcoast.jpg" alt="Banner"></p>